-Shopify isn’t the obvious choice when it comes to complex headless implementations as the tooling hasn’t been developed in the same way as other platforms, but if you’re happy returning the user to the native Shopify checkout, it can be done and it can work well.
-The approach that all of these sites are based on (and what Shopify is allowing for currently) is based on the product components or elements being pulled into an external front-end via Shopify’s APIs and the user being brought back to the Shopify checkout once they progress from the cart page.
+Shopify isn’t the obvious choice when it comes to complex headless implementations as the tooling hasn’t been developed in the same way as other platforms (such as API-first platforms like Commerce Tools), but if you have relatively straightforward requirements (in terms of what needs to be extracted from Shopify) and are happy returning the user to the native Shopify checkout, it can be done and it can work well.
+The approach that all of the following examples sites are based on (and what Shopify is allowing for currently) is pulling components via Shopify’s various API endpoints and the user then being brought back to the Shopify checkout once they progress from the cart page.

 Rachio.com – GatsbyJS + Shopify